cloudproud/kit.client/README.md

-## CloudProud specs 🌥️
+## CloudProud client 🌥️

-This repository serves as a centralized hub for storing and sharing specifications used in various projects.
+This repository serves as a centralized hub for storing and sharing specifications used in kit clients.
 Whether you are working on an API project, documentation, or any other software-related endeavor, this repository provides a convenient location to access and collaborate on shared specifications.

 ### What are specifications?